c4ss4ndr4/Zonda-Challenge/README.md

 # Zonda-Challenge

+All Changes are in the employees.php and styles.php page.

 WordPress Coding and Walk Through

 For next part of the interview, we are asking you to do a coding challenge to make a custom employee biography template on a generic website using WordPress.
 For the admin side of things, you can use Advance Custom Fields for the specific fields.